We welcome these contributions at any time, and guidance for contributors is given in the overview of the project section.

 (This contribution is based on notes provided by David Brien and Graham Turner.
 Any errors however are of course mine.)

-There has been a focus on research into deaf issues at Durham University from the early 1970s although the title ‘Deaf Studies Research Unit’ (DSRU) was probably only used from 1986.
+There has been a focus on research into deaf issues at Durham University from 1979 although the title ‘Deaf Studies Research Unit’ (DSRU) was probably only used from 1986.

-In the mid-1970s the British Deaf Association received a grant to study sign language.
-This included the development of a British Sign Language (BSL) dictionary.
-There were other components including
+In the mid-1970s the British Deaf Association received a grant from the DHSS to complete the work on the dictionary There were other components including:

 In 1987 Mary Brennan joined the group and the MA/Diploma programme was developed.
 Mary Brennan is, of course, recognised for the first use of the term ‘British Sign Language’ in her seminal paper in 1976 which asserted its status as a full language.
 The series of modules that were developed for the programme included Sign Linguistics, Applied Studies, British Sign Language/English Interpreting and Deaf Studies.
 These were taught in BSL and English and open to both deaf and hearing people.